enviconnect/public-inductionzone-policies/policies.md

 We will not share your data with any third party.

 # Update policy
 This policy is subject to revision without notice.
-The current version of this policy is the most recent release at https://github.com/enviconnect/public-inductionzone-policies/releases.
+The definitive version of this policy is the most recent release at https://github.com/enviconnect/public-inductionzone-policies/releases.

 # Feedback
 We value your feedback.
 Please contact [induction.zone@enviconnect.de](mailto:induction.zone@enviconnect.de) with any feedback you want to share.